 What is Sales forecasting

 Sales forecasting is the process of estimating future sales based on analysis of historical sales.
-It’s a computational process in which historical data is analysed by each of our algorithms individually.
-Contact us today for sales forecasting marketing today
+It’s a computational process in which historical data is analyzed by each of our algorithms individually.
+Contact us today for sales forecasting marketing.

 FORECASTING for the whole company

 Each algorithm uses different logic and technique to produce an accurate forecast.
 Theses results are then evaluated on their accuracy, and the one with the best answer is then used to create results for your eyes in the Inventoro’s software.
 This process is created on each item in your inventory and further cross-checked of interdependencies of your products on sale.
 In other words, we check if one item’s sales also influence the sales of another product.
 All of these calculations happen overnight as you sleep to create results in the morning for each day.

 In this article, we will give you a sneak peek into ways how we calculate forecasts and show you the complexity and determination we have to do to get it right.
 Just read on to find out more.

 Sales forecasting is the core functionality of Inventoro.
 It is the one with most advanced calculations and it took us 15 year to put into perfection.
 As a matter of fact, it is so advanced, that it can easily compete with the most advanced forecasting software on the planet.